phil-l-brockwell/greenwich-fitness-app/README.md

 Use homebrew to install node (if not installed): `brew install node`.

-Then install Phonegap: `npm install -g phonegap`.
+Then install Cordova: `npm install -g cordova`.

+And finally Ionic: `npm install -g ionic`

 You can then serve the app to `http://localhost:8100/#/tab/home` by running `ionic serve`.